Z-Pass: Travelling in the Zurich residential and economic area.

 You can buy Z-Pass travelcards at ticket machines, any staffed SBB ticket counter in the network area, in SBB Ticket Shop or via SBB Mobile.
 Please contact the Rail Service Helpdesk on 0900 300 300 (CHF 1.19/min. from the Swiss fixed-line network), should you have any questions.

-You now buy a ticket for the zones you require instead of a route from A to B. This allows passengers to travel from the ZVV network to a neighbouring network e.g. by train, bus, tram, or, in Zurich, even by boat.
-This makes travelling between networks easier, more convenient and more varied.
+With the Z-Pass, you purchase a ticket or travelcard for the zones required and not for a specific route from A to B. You can travel between the ZVV and a neighbouring fare network on the various means of transport, such as by train, bus, tram and, in Zurich, even by boat.
+This makes inter-regional transport network travel simple, convenient and versatile.

-The price is based on the number of zones selected.
-The two city zones of Zurich (110) and Winterthur (120) each count as two zones as the public transport network in these cities is significantly denser.
+The price is based on the number of selected zones.
+The two city zones of Zurich (110) and Winterthur (120) each count as two zones on account of their greater density of public transport services.

 Outside the network area